roqua/autovar/README.md

 The `restrictions.extensive_search` argument affects how constraints are found for valid models.
 When this argument is `TRUE` (the default), when the term with the highest p-value does not provide a model with a lower BIC score, we attempt to constrain the term with the second highest p-value, and so on.
 When this argument is `FALSE`, we only check the term with the highest p-value.
 If restricting this term does not give an improvement in BIC score, we stop restricting the model entirely.

 The `criterion` argument is the information criterion used to sort the models.
 Valid options are  `'AIC'` (the default) or `'BIC'`.

+The `use_varsoc` argument determines whether VAR lag order selection criteria should be employed to restrict the search space for VAR models.
+When `use_varsoc` is `FALSE`, all lags from 1 to `lag_max` are searched.

 #### Results